CMCC 2023 WILL BE HELD

 • A driver meeting will be held each morning (Th-Sa) at 9am sharp at AOAA and attendance is mandatory.

-NOTE: We do our best to accommodate every level of driver/vehicle and to limit the number of trucks in a group.
+• NOTE: We do our best to accommodate every level of driver/vehicle and to limit the number of trucks in a group.
 If you encounter an obstacle on the trail that you are not comfortable with there are often bypasses available.
 Please speak to your trail leader.
+If you think your day of trails was too difficult or not difficult enough you can switch to any group you wish.

 SEE YOU THERE!